 It was during the second semester of my sophomore year that I began to read voraciously and limited myself to a few subjects that I found especially interesting.
 I knew I could not master anything in a professional sense, at least not immediately, but that if I gained substantive knowledge writing would flow quite naturally.
 Indeed, I found that once I gained a proper understanding of this or that subject, writing became almost effortless, even if my work was not particularly eloquent.
 I consciously ignored eloquence and focused, above all, on content, and found that I was capable of producing sensible sentences if only I obeyed the maxim imparted to students of architecture, “form follows function.”
 Here I was the architect and language my tool, which I sought to put to most economical use.
 As I read more and more, I found that I could write long essays with relative ease and my writing, despite its many inadequacies, both then and now, greatly improved.

 As I see it today, “good writing” lies not so much in possessing a vast vocabulary but rather, at least in the realm of non-fiction writing, accumulating a body of knowledge on a matter about which one can write confidently.
 Writer’s block is triggered not by an inscrutable force, but the writer’s lack of comprehensive knowledge about the subject on which he wishes to comment, which necessarily makes composing more than two or three paragraphs a daunting task.
 When one has acquired sufficient understanding of a subject, all that remains is deploying one’s analytical faculties, organizing an argument and expressing those thoughts in manner that comports with one’s personal taste and style.
 But as the Ghazali quote above suggests, the antecedent to the “act” of writing is gaining true “knowledge.”
-Without this, it seems to me even the most gifted intellect cannot write any more coherently than a child scribbling with a crayon.
+Without this, it seems to me that even the most gifted intellect cannot write any more coherently than a child scribbling with a crayon.
 Eloquence, in my mind, should be an after-thought and not made an end in itself.
 The focus must be centered on the message one wishes to deliver, not the decoration with which it is expressed.
 It is precisely when I invert these priorities that I know my undertaking is motivated by exuberance and a desire to be thought clever rather anything praiseworthy.
 And it is also where my hollowness as a “writer” becomes most evident.

 Today I have found that non-fiction writers universally praised for their eloquence are often, consciously or unconsciously, so enslaved to what Orwell called “aesthetic enthusiasm,” that their writing lacks the kind of organization, clarity, and intellectual rigor through which meaningful knowledge can be imparted.
 Unnecessary esotericism in the realm of non-fiction writing speaks more to the writer’s ego than a desire to transmit knowledge, in my mind.
-In contrast, writers’ whose prose is devoid of embellishment and color, but expressed with unstinting clarity and precision, can often be the most edifying of all.
+In contrast, writers whose prose is devoid of embellishment and color, but expressed with unstinting clarity and precision, can often be the most edifying of all.
 Noam Chomsky represents this school of letters.
 But life is rarely binary and, for better or worse, my love for eloquence is as fused to my being as my own limbs.
-And thus it is those non-fiction writers who are able to unite clarity with beauty of expression that I hold in highest esteem.
+And thus it is those non-fiction writers who are able to unite clarity with beauty of expression whom I hold in highest esteem.
 In my mind, Bertrand Russell and George Orwell possessed this very rare talent in which they could discuss war and politics with the rigor of a medieval scholastic, but with an eloquence that could send shivers down the backbone of even the most jaded reader.

 Were I to devote the rest of my days to writing, I am rather certain that I will never cultivate the kind of eloquent and refined pen that my literary heroes wielded.
 But, as long as my message is clear, my objective is Him, and I have not compromised on truth, I have met my purpose, ins sha Allah.